 Unemployment Insurance

-If you have work contracts stating that you are obligated to pay unemployment insurance taxes under specific conditions, you are legally obligated to register your company with the state work force’s agency and carry an unemployment insurance policy.
+Suppose you have work contracts stating that you must pay unemployment insurance taxes under specific conditions.
+In that case, you must register your company with the state workforce’s agency and carry an unemployment insurance policy.

 Disability Insurance

 Disability insurance is required by law in New York, New Jersey, Hawaii, and California.
-Disability insurance enables you to have partial wage replacement coverage for employees with non-work related illnesses or injuries.
+It enables partial wage replacement coverage for employees with non-work-related illnesses or injuries.

 Professional Liability Insurance

 Professional liability insurance is legally required in some states.
-Make sure to double-check your state requirements to ensure the legality of your operation and to avoid paying unnecessary fines.
+Double-check your state requirements to ensure the legality of your operation and to avoid paying unnecessary fines.

 Business Insurance is Tax Deductible

 Business insurance is tax-deductible.
-But there is one important thing to know before you invest in commercial insurance thinking that insurance premiums will reduce your taxes.
+However, one crucial thing to know before investing in commercial insurance is that insurance premiums will reduce taxes.
 However, for it to be tax-deductible, the coverage has to serve the purpose of operating your business, profession, or trade.

 How Many Types of Commercial Insurance Are There?

 There are well over 20 different types of commercial business insurance.
 Investing in some of them would be a complete waste for some businesses.
 Choosing insurance types appropriate to your specific business nature is essential.
-Also, don’t forget the business insurance types that you are legally obligated to carry.
-We already went through the insurance types legally required in some states.
+Also, don’t forget the business insurance types you are legally obligated to carry.
+We have already gone through the insurance types that are legally required in some states.
 Now, let’s see the other types of it.
 We will start with the essential commercial insurance policies.

-• Business Owners Policy or BOP.
+- Business Owners Policy or BOP.
 A business Owner’s Policy is not one policy but a package of commercial business insurance policies.
-It’s tailored to serve the general needs of businesses of all sizes and from various industries.
-Usually, it contains General Liability, Business Interruption, and Commercial Property insurance.
+It’s tailored to serve the general needs of businesses of all sizes and various industries.
+Usually, it includes general liability, business interruption, and commercial property insurance.

-• Professional Liability Insurance.
-Professional liability insurance is designed to protect businesses providing professional services (lawyers, doctors, architects, and more).
-It will protect a business from financial loss and claims of negligence as a result of mistaken services.
+- Professional Liability Insurance.
+Professional liability insurance protects businesses providing professional services (lawyers, doctors, architects, and more) from financial loss and claims of negligence resulting from mistaken services.

-• Business Interruption Insurance.
+- Business Interruption Insurance.
 Some events may cause a business to stop working.
-Business interruption insurance is there to compensate for the lost income and ongoing expenses if the business stops working due to an event covered by the policy.
+Business interruption insurance compensates for the lost income and ongoing expenses if the business stops working due to an event covered by the policy.

-• Commercial Property Insurance.
-Some business owns their space while others lease it.
-In any case, it is important for a business to protect its physical assets and that is exactly what commercial property insurance is for.
-Pay special attention to these policies, as most of them don’t cover damages as a result of a flood.
+- Commercial Property Insurance.
+Some businesses own their space, while others lease it.
+In any case, it is important for a business to protect its physical assets, and that is exactly what commercial property insurance is for.
+Pay special attention to these policies, as most of them don’t cover damages caused by a flood.

-• Commercial Auto Insurance.
+- Commercial Auto Insurance.
 Commercial auto insurance is very similar to private auto insurance.
-If your company owns vehicles you and your employees use, commercial auto insurance provides various coverages ranging from liability and collision to medical payments and uninsured motorist coverage.
+If your company owns vehicles you and your employees use, commercial auto insurance covers liability and collision to medical payments and uninsured motorist coverage.

-• Hired and Non-Owned Auto Insurance.
-If your company doesn’t own buy allows employees to use their private vehicles or hire vehicles, this insurance will prevent a lot of headaches.
-It will protect your business from liability in case of an incident involving hired and non-owned cars.
+- Hired and Non-Owned Auto Insurance.
+If your company doesn’t own or allow employees to use their private vehicles or hire vehicles, this insurance will prevent many headaches.
+It will protect your business from liability in an incident involving hired and non-owned cars.

-• Equipment Breakdown Insurance.
-The equipment in your facilities can breakdown for a variety of reasons, including electrical failure and mechanical error.
-If the event is covered by equipment breakdown insurance, you will be reimbursed for the costs of repairs, and replacement, and for the lost income while the machines were down.
+- Equipment Breakdown Insurance.
+Your facilities’ equipment can break down for a variety of reasons, including electrical failure and mechanical error.
+If the event is covered by equipment breakdown insurance, you will be reimbursed for the repairs and replacement costs and the lost income while the machines are down.

-• Fidelity Bond.
+- Fidelity Bond.
 You can’t police your employees.
 But what you can do is protect your establishment from financial losses that follow dishonest or fraudulent acts of your employees.
-A fidelity bond will keep your business protected in case of such an event.
+A fidelity bond will protect your business in case of such an event.